biola/Voight-Kampff/README.markdown

 =============
 [![Build Status](https://travis-ci.org/nbit001/voight-kampff.png?branch=master)](https://travis-ci.org/nbit001/voight-kampff)

-Voight-Kampff is a Ruby gem to assist in [user agent](http://en.wikipedia.org/wiki/User_agent) detection.
-Voight-Kampf can easily tell you if a request is coming from a crawler, spider or bot.
+Voight-Kampff relies on [user agent](http://en.wikipedia.org/wiki/User_agent) list for its detection.
+It can easily tell you if a request is coming from a crawler, spider or bot.
 This can be especially helpful in analytics such as page hit tracking.

 Installation
 ============